sass/sass/spec/built-in-modules/color.md

 This function is also available as a global function named `grayscale()`.

-* If `$color` is a number and this function is called as a global function, return a plain CSS function string with the name `"grayscale"` and the argument `$color`.
+* If `$color` is a number or a [special number], and this function is called as a global function, return a plain CSS function string with the name `"grayscale"` and the argument `$color`.

 * Otherwise, if `$color` is not a color, throw an error.